dextreem/krokettenbude/docs/concept/concept.md

 The project makes use of `Spring Boot`.
 `Kotlin` was chosen over `Java`, mainly due to its concise syntax and null safety.
 For the ease of development, a `H2` in-memory database is used for dev and test environment and `PostgreSQL` for production.
 In this stage of the project only database agnosic JPA repositories should be used.
 Goal is to make it as easy as possible to run the integration test against both types of database.
+It was decided to use `MVC` over `WebFlux` since the API is not expected to handle a large number of concurrent connections nor real-time data streams.
 If a frontend will be provided, it will be built on `React` (JS) on `Vite` with `Styled Components` which is a perfect match for the provided RESTful API.

 ### Alternatives